arafatm/arafatm.github.io/_articles/managing/easy-checkin-questions-for-1-1-lara-hogan.md

+---
+category: manage
+tags: 1o1
+source: missing link
+author: Lara Hogan
-# Easy check-in questions for your 1:1s
+title: Easy check-in questions for your 1:1s
+---

 Here are the questions I've been asking in coaching calls with managers and individual contributors alike, to get a gut check on how folks are feeling